aaliawadkar1211/stressdetection-model-api/README.md

 - How to train a machine learning model and save it
 - FastAPI is really beginner-friendly compared to other frameworks
-- CORS was confusing at first but needed for my frontend
 - Deploying ML models is harder than I thought!

 ## Known issues (still fixing these!)